Devoxx4Kids-NPO/littil-documentation/docs/platform/local-development/set-up-backend-environment.md

 Booting the application without these configuration will result in errors.
 To make it easy to set up environment variables Quarkus has multiple options.
 Working with an local `.env` file is recommended.
 How to implement this in your local environment is described on the [quarkus official documentation site](https://quarkus.io/guides/config-reference#env-file).
+You can copy the `.env.example` file and fill it the correct values to config Auth0

 _Make sure you never commit this `.env` file to the repository since it contains sensitive information._